DerekSelander/dsdump/docs/index.md

 ---

+<a name="apples_mach-o_file_format"></a>
 ### Apple's Mach-O File Format

-The Mach-O file format is the "table of contents" and layout of every Mach-O (read Apple) image.
-This includes executables, frameworks, dylibs, anything that is a compiled executable.
+The Mach-O file format is the "table of contents" and layout of every Mach-O (read Apple) **image**.
+An image can be a number of different compiled, executable code including (but not limited to) executables, frameworks, dylibs, etc

 There are many great sources out there that already cover topic well.